jguyon/check/API.md

 ## ceil

-Creates a check function that transforms a number into the smallest integer greater than or equal to it.
+Creates a check function that rounds a number up to the next integer.

 ### Examples